Cray-HPE/docs-csm/operations/network/Network.md

 - Kubernetes worker nodes
 - UANs
 - ClusterStor controller data interfaces of all ClusterStor components \(SMU, MMU, and SSU\)
 - At least two NCNs whose BMCs are on the HMN.
-If these are not present, there cannot be multiple [DVS](../../glossary.md#data-virtualization-service-dvs) servers that function correctly, which will have an adverse effect on compute node root file system and [CPE](../../glossary.md#cray-programming-environment-cpe) scaling, performance, and reliability.

 ## IP address ranges